Frequently Asked Questions

 - Broader policy and impact

-What are the new community engagement requirements?
+What is the new community engagement requirement?

 The community engagement requirement requires non-excluded adults on Medicaid Expansion, aged 19-64, to participate in community engagement activities to keep their health coverage.